Introduction – The Most Efficient Heating System For Home

 Before we talk about the most efficient heating methods, we urge you to reevaluate the insulation of your home and look for ways to improve it.
 We have a number of insulation guides on this site.
 By mitigating the loss of heat in the first place, you reduce the reliance and energy use on your heating system.
 Insulation ranges from the very cheap and effective to very expensive and effective.
 Start with cheap and effective.

-There are many ways to think of “efficiency“.
+Ok, with that out of the way, let’s start by considering the meaning of “efficiency“.
 Our website ShrinkThatFootprint is most concerned with carbon efficiency.
 Others talk about energy efficiency.
 And yet others will talk about cost efficiency.
-It’s actually hard to talk about the first two without any context.
+It’s actually hard to talk about the these without any context.

 For example, heating with electricity in a Nordic country would be super carbon efficient because of the use of renewables, yet heating with electricity in the U.S. would be just average for carbon efficiency.
 It’s also hard to talk about energy efficiency because one type of heating with wood pellets might be less energy efficient than using a heat pump, yet owners are fine with it because it’s cheaper.